sourcehold/sourcehold-maps/Home.md

 3. drag and drop the .ksy file in the IDE
 4. drag and drop a data file in the IDE
 5. inspect the data file

-## Contributing
-You are very much invited to file an issue or a pull request to the sourcehold-maps repository explaining what you found.

 ### Debugging tips
 * Zero out (wipe) sections to see what disappears.
 Re-save the map file and see what data is reintroduced.